Sreyan88/sreyan88.github.io/index.md

 <img style="float: right; width: 35%; padding: 6px;" src=" {{ site.url }}assets/Sreyan_Pic.jpeg">

 My name is Sreyan Ghosh.
-I am currently an Ph.D. in C.S. student at the University of Maryland, College Park.
+I am currently a 1st year Ph.D. in C.S. student at the University of Maryland, College Park (UMCP).
+At UMCP, I work under the guidance of [Prof. Dinesh Manocha](https://scholar.google.com/citations?user=X08l_4IAAAAJ&hl=en) at [Gamma Lab](https://gamma.umd.edu/) on various problems in speech, language and audio processing.

 Previously, I served as a Deep Learning Solutions Architect at [Nvidia, Bangalore](https://www.nvidia.com/en-in/).
 My primary work at Nvidia involved building and delivering deep learning based NLP solutions to Nvidia's customers and partners.
-Previously to that, I served as a Software Engineer II at [Cisco Systems, Bangalore](http://cisco.com).
+Previous to that, I served as a Software Engineer II at [Cisco Systems, Bangalore](http://cisco.com).
 My primary work at Cisco involved building network assurance software systems for Cisco's Service Provider customers.
 Beyond Software Engineering, I am interested in Speech and Language Processing.
-At UMCP, I work under the guidance of [Prof. Dinesh Manocha](https://scholar.google.com/citations?user=X08l_4IAAAAJ&hl=en) at [Gamma Lab](https://gamma.umd.edu/) on various problems in speech and audio processing.

 Previously, I have been fortunate to have worked with [Prof. S. Umesh](http://www.ee.iitm.ac.in/~umeshs/) at [Speech Lab @ Indian Institute of Technology Madras](https://www.iitm.ac.in/speech/lab/) on making self-supervised learning in speech and audio more amenable to resource-constrained scenarios (both data and compute).
 I have also worked with [Prof. Rajiv Ratn Shah](https://www.iiitd.ac.in/rajivratn) at [MIDAS Labs @ IIIT Delhi](http://midas.iiitd.edu.in/) on content moderation, complex named entity recognition and speech recognition systems for low-resource Indian languages and Indian-accented English.